PBIS and the Law

 Positive Behavioral Supports and the Law

-Since Congress amended the Individuals with Disabilities Education Act (IDEA) in 1997, Positive Behavioral Supports has held a unique place in special education law.
+Since Congress amended the Individuals with Disabilities Education Act (IDEA) in 1997, Positive Behavioral Interventions and Supports has held a unique place in special education law.
 PBIS, referred to as Positive Behavioral Interventions and Supports in IDEA, is the only approach to addressing behavior that is specifically mentioned in the law.
 This emphasis on using functional assessment and positive approaches to encourage good behavior remains in the current version of the law as amended in 2004.

 Why Emphasize PBIS?